 Volunteering activities last a minimum of 2 weeks and a maximum of 12 months.

-You must be between the ages of 17 and 30 to volunteer.
+You must be between the ages of 17 and 30 to register and participate.

 All essential costs related to your volunteering project are covered.
 You will be provided with accommodation, board and any local transport that you may need.
 You may also receive a small amount of 'pocket money'.

 All volunteers are covered by insurance during their time abroad.

 How to apply